-- Quantitative research: by using information from primary research, helps to get specific what would be ideal offerings for customers; conducted using large numbers of people and hundreds of surveys to obtain sample data representative of a larger population
+- Quantitative research: Using information from primary research helps determine what would be ideal offerings for customers; conducted using large numbers of people and hundreds of surveys to obtain sample data representative of a larger population.

-- Buyer persona: a representation or market segmentation of a typical customer; should include demographics such as age and income, as well as their other interests
+- Buyer persona: a representation or market segmentation of a typical customer; should include demographics such as age and income and their other interests.

 - Competitive analysis

 There is bound to be competition in virtually every market.
-This section reveals the competitive landscape and identifies direct and indirect competitors—those who offer similar or alternative products—and looks to identify their strengths and weaknesses, ultimately revealing areas of opportunity.
-This section should also identify any barriers to entry such as location or cost to enter the market.
+This section reveals the competitive landscape and identifies direct and indirect competitors—those who offer similar or alternative products—and looks to identify their strengths and weaknesses, ultimately showing areas of opportunity.
+This section should also identify any entry barriers, such as the business/market location or the cost of entering the market.